BlackWolfWoof/yagpdb-cc/Stickyroles/README.md

 ## Filling the database

-If your server has many members then it can happen that you run out of database space for yagpdb.
+It can happen that you run out of database space for yagpdb.
 Thats why I included [Leave_Message](Leave_Message.yag) in here which sets the database entry to expire after N amout of time.
 The default is 1 year which should be ok for small or even big servers.
 If you run into issues pick a smaller duration tho.
 ```go